top of page

 Looking at the 3 main funds offered by the CITB

 There are 3 main funds that we can access to help CITB registered businesses access the funding available.
+These are:

 1. Training Grant which will pay up to £630 (21 activities*) for each member of site staff who undertakes a grant approved training course.
 These are mainly site-specific courses